 When creating your own secure payment gateway, you need to be prepared for high costs.
 It isn't easy to name the exact price, for it depends on various factors, but it can reach hundreds of thousands of euros.
 This price includes the cost of the development and support team salaries, obtaining a certificate of PSI DSS, documentation, office equipment, etc.

 At Corefy, we offer the white label payment provider solution that allows you to get started within a shorter time and with fewer costs – about a salary of 1 developer only.
 Instead of spending years and hundreds of thousands of euros on your own payment gateway development, you can opt for a ready-made solution.
 We have developed this holistic secure payment gateway solution to enable you to accept payments, make payouts hassle-free, and concentrate on your business performance and development.
-We also provide full support and maintenance for you not to dive into the technical details.
-Do you want to see how our online payment gateway works with your very eyes?
+We also provide full support and maintenance, so you do not have to dive into the technical details.
+Do you want to see how our online payment gateway works with your eyes?
 It's easy – book a live demo.